andreas-soteriou/dlinkedlist/README.md

 5. Apply filtering or mapping

 ## Disclaimer
-This is by no means the perfect Linked list data structure, and we are open for any improvements, as we ourselves are also improving it day by day.
+This is by no means a perfect linked list data structure, and we welcome any improvements, as we are continuously working on enhancing it.